Notes to the consolidated semi-annual

 Scope of consolidation

-During the first six months of financial year 2016/2017 the scope of consolidation of the Group has not changed.
+During the first six months of financial year 2013/2014 there were no changes to the scope of consolidation.

 |in CHF||Balance sheet rate||Average rate||Balance sheet rate||Average rate|